-TASKS STATUS 1.1 Ensure that Private Development and Capital Improvements are Consistent with the General Plan All private development projects require consistency with the General Plan.
-Consistency is ensured through application of zoning requirements.
+TASKS STATUS 1.1 Ensure that Private Development and Capital Improvements are Ongoing1.
+All private development projects require consistency with the General Plan.
+Consistency is Consistent with the General Plan ensured through application of zoning requirements.
 Discretionary applications require the adoption of a finding that the project is consistent with the General Plan based upon facts.
-In June 2017, the City Council confirmed that the 2017-2018 Fiscal Year Capital Improvement Program (CIP) was consistent with the General Plan when it approved the CIP with the adoption of the budget.
-For reference, in November 2012 the residents approved Measure EE a City charter amendment.
-Section 707 of the City's charter was amended eliminating the need for the 1.2 Update and Revise the General Plan to Reflect Changing Conditions and Visions Planning Commission to recommend any proposed public works items to the City Council.
-Ongoing The General Plan was comprehensively updated in 2006.
+2. In June 2017, the City Council confirmed that the 2017-2018 Fiscal Year Capital Improvement Program (CIP) was consistent with the General Plan when it approved the CIP with the adoption of the budget.
+1.2 Update and Revise the General Plan to Reflect Ongoing Changing Conditions and Visions The General Plan was comprehensively updated in 2006.
 Staff reviews the General Plan on an ongoing basis to ensure it is maintained to reflect current conditions, issues, and visions.
-1.3 Prepare Annual General Plan Progress and Housing Element Implementation Reports Pending for 2017 Annual Report for 2016 was reviewed by City Council and submitted to OPR and HCD in April 2017.
-2.1 Amend the Zoning Code for Consistency with the General Plan Complete Comprehensive Zoning Code Update, consistent with the General Plan, was adopted by City Council in October 2010.
+1.3 Prepare Annual General Plan Progress and Housing Pending for 2017 Element Implementation Reports Annual Report for 2016 was reviewed by City Council and submitted to OPR and HCD in April 2017.
+2.1 Amend the Zoning Code for Consistency with the Complete General Plan Comprehensive Zoning Code Update, consistent with the General Plan, was adopted by City Council in October 2010.
 3.1 Preparation of New Specific Plans Ongoing Within the Airport Area, Uptown Newport and Koll Center also elected to do a Planned Community Development pursuant to Program 4.1.
 The streetscape improvements for West Newport and Balboa Village are intended to create a unified theme as public and private improvements are implemented in the area.

-Tabico 1.4 TASKS STATUS 4.1 New "Planned Community" Development Plans Ongoing 1.
+TASKS STATUS TASKS New "Planned Community" Development Plans Ongoing 1.
 Uptown Newport - Approved February 2013, the Uptown Newport Planned Community (PC) was created (formally a part of the Koll Center Planned Community) to specifically serve as a zoning document for the construction of up to 1,244 residential units, 11,500 square feet of retail commercial, and 2.05 acres of park space.
 The Uptown Newport PC requires densities between 30 du/acre and 50 du/acre, consistent with the densities of the General Plan, and allows additional density opportunities with a density bonus.
 The construction of the first phase is underway with the building permits for the construction of 455 apartment units including 91 affordable units were issued in May 2017.
 Koll Center Newport - Development of 260 for-sale condominium units.
 The application is currently under review by the City.
-3. Back Bay Landing - A proposed integrated, mixed-use waterfront village on an approximately 7-acre portion of a 31.5-acre parcel located adjacent to the Upper Newport Bay in the City of Newport Beach.
+Back Bay Landing - A proposed integrated, mixed-use waterfront village on an approximately 7-acre portion of a 31.5-acre parcel located adjacent to the Upper Newport Bay in the City of Newport Beach.
 The proposed project involves land use amendments to provide the legislative framework for future development of the site, including a Planned Community Development Plan (PCDP) that provides the zoning regulations for the site.
 The requested approvals would provide for recreational and marine commercial retail, marine office, marine services, enclosed dry stack boat storage, and limited mixed-use structures with residential uses above the ground floor.
 The PCDP was adopted by the City Council on April 26, 2016.
 The project applicant anticipates submitting applications for Site Development Review and Coastal Development Permit for the actual development in late 2018.
+New "Planned Community"